PoisotLab/ms_svd_networks/manuscript.md

 ## Comparing rank and entropy to other measures of network architecture

 In addition, we compared both relative rank deficiency and SVD entropy to other measures of network architecture, namely nestedness ($\eta (M)$) and spectral radius ($\rho (M)$).
-The nestedness of a network is a measure of the degree of overlap between species links, where larger assemblages are made up of a subset of smaller ones that share common interactions. <!--- nestedness was calculated from {EcologicalNetworks} which follows @bast09amn - should we write out the fancy maths or is it enough to link? --->
+The nestedness of a network is a measure of the degree of overlap between species links, where larger assemblages are made up of a subset of smaller ones that share common interactions. <!--- nestedness was calculated from {EcologicalNetworks} which follows @bast09amn - should we write out the fancy maths or is it enough to link? ---> The spectral radius of a matrix is the largest absolute value of its eigenvalues.

 4. Other measures of networks
  + Compared to both entropy and relative rank deficiency